-Locality, the Organisation responsible for enabling communities to set up Neighbourhood Forums under the Locality Act 2011, provided DNA with a consultant, Angela Koch who helped guide and support our initial consultations to establish an agreed boundary for the Neighbourhood Forum Area; constitution and objectives.
+Locality, the organisation responsible for enabling communities to set up Neighbourhood Forums under the Locality Act 2011, provided DNA with a consultant, Angela Koch who helped guide and support our initial consultations to establish an agreed boundary for the Neighbourhood Forum Area, constitution and objectives.

-In 2016, DNA used funding from Locality to put on consultation events at the Armada Centre; Evelyn Community Centre, and co-hosted a Vietnamese Cultural event at CAC 2000 and held its Inaugural General Meeting (IAGM) in October and established 5 working groups to develop policies in November:
+In 2016, DNA used funding from Locality to put on consultation events at the Armada Centre, Evelyn Community Centre, and co-hosted a Vietnamese Cultural event at CAC 2000 and held its Inaugural General Meeting (IAGM) in October and established 5 working groups to develop policies in November:

 DNA is run by volunteers, of which more are needed to complete the Neighbourhood Plan.